Hearmic/Uni-notes/Math/MATH 1019 Discrete Math for CS/M 1019 Negation (NOT).md

 Negation logic is a fundamental logical operation that takes a proposition and produces a new proposition whose truth value is the opposite of the original.
-Symbolized by symbols like '$\neg$' (not), or a bar over the proposition ($\overline{p}$), negation flips a True statement into a False one and a false statement into a true one.
+Symbolized by symbols like ' $\neg$ ' (not), or a bar over the proposition ($\overline{p}$), negation flips a True statement into a False one and a false statement into a true one.

 ### Example: